GON Rates Every Georgia County Best For Big Bucks

-For the second year in a row, Lee County is No. 1 in Georgia when it comes to producing high-scoring bucks.
+For the second year in a row, Lee County is No. 1 in Georgia in the 2005 rankings when it comes to producing high-scoring bucks.

 GON has rated the big-buck production of counties for 12 years.
 In nine of those years Macon County was No. 1, every year except in 2000 when Dooly County slipped ahead of Macon by a few points, and for the past two years when Lee County moved into the top spot.
 Lee County’s current big-buck score is 250, a slight drop from its score last season of 252, which was an all-time record.